-Get there Closest train station is Lamphey, a 13-minute drive away.
+Get there Closest train station is Barnstaple, a 30-minute drive away.

 Stay here Set in an old Edwardian building perched on the quiet end of Woolacombe Bay, the Watersmeet Hotel offers glorious views over the sea to Lundy Island.
 There’s a pool on-site, but guests are more likely to use the private steps to Combesgate Beach.
 It’s pitted with rockpools and rarely gets busy.